btcguide/btcguide.github.io/_pages/setup-wallets/paper.md

 You don't need your own printer; you could safely ask a friend to print it out for you, print it out at work, go to a Kinko's location, etc.

 #### Cut Out Seed Words
-Cut the paper up into 2048 evenly-sized pieces (each with 1 word on it) and put them in a hat (any container will do).
+Cut the paper up into 2048 evenly-sized pieces (each with 1 word on it) and put them in a "hat".
+Any container will do, but a Ziploc bag is a good choice because it lets you shake up the pieces without sending them flying everywhere.

+This step will likely take a few hours with scissors (or a bit faster with a good paper cutter), so it might be a good opportunity to catch up on the [Stephan Livera Podcast](https://stephanlivera.com/) while you cut.

 #### Have a Monkey Draw 23 Words Out of the Hat
 If you don't have a monkey, you can do it yourself.